-Feedback has been identified as among the most powerful influences on achievement (Hattie, 2008), but despite significant attention from higher education researchers, feedback practices are still considered unhelpful by many students (Henderson, Ryan, & Phillips, 2019; Li & De Luca, 2014).
+Feedback has been identified as among the most powerful influences on achievement (Hattie 2008), but despite significant attention from higher education researchers, feedback practices are still considered unhelpful by many students (Li and De Luca 2014; Henderson, Ryan, et al. 2019).
 Traditionally, feedback is conceptualised as simply new information about students' work.
-This misses the most important part, namely what the student does with the information (Boud & Molloy, 2013).
-New perspectives on feedback recognize that it is a complex process, inherently contextual and social (Esterhazy, 2019).
-This notion of feedback-as-process is theoretically well-developed and increasingly accepted (Winstone, Boud, Dawson, & Heron, 2021; Winstone & Carless, 2019).
-However, moving beyond the everyday notion of feedback-as-information to understanding it as a social and contextual process adds considerable complexity for both practitioners and researchers that seek to understand authentic feedback processes as they occur in online, blended, or face-to-face courses.
-Clarity of concepts and terms regarding feedback processes will provide researchers, students, and teachers with the platform to discuss feedback meaningfully.
+This misses the most important part, namely what the student does with the information (Boud and Molloy 2013).
+New perspectives on feedback recognize that it is a complex process, inherently contextual and social (Esterhazy 2019).
+This notion of feedback-as-process is theoretically well-developed and increasingly accepted (Winstone and Carless 2019; Winstone et al. 2022).
+However, moving beyond the everyday notion of feedback-as-information to understanding it as a social and contextual process adds considerable complexity for both practitioners and researchers who seek to understand authentic feedback processes as they occur in online, blended or face-to-face courses.
+Clarity of concepts and terms regarding feedback processes will provide researchers, students and teachers with the platform to discuss feedback meaningfully.